-As you get older, your risk of developing an eye disease such as cataracts, diabetic retinopathy, glaucoma, and macular degeneration increases.
+As you get older, your risk of developing an eye disease such as cataracts, diabetic retinopathy, glaucoma, and macular degeneration increases all of which will require a visit to your local optometrist.
 Maintaining a balanced and healthy diet will reduce the risk of acquiring these diseases, and certain nutrients are known to be especially beneficial in protecting your vision.

 Omega-3 Fatty Acids

 Foods rich in omega-3 fatty acids such as fish, nuts, and seeds are crucial to maintain proper eye health.

 Omega-3 fatty acids have been found to reduce dry eye symptoms and can possibly reduce the risk of diabetic retinopathy.